pasquini-dario/project_mantis/README.md

 ```
 python mantis_run.py confs.ftp_hackback_rshell
 ```
 Running Mantis with ```confs/ftp_hackback_rshell.py``` will spawn an FTP decoy server with anonymous credentials that aims to trick the attacking LLM-agent into opening a reverse shell via (invisible) prompt injections.
-When triggered, it spawns a reverse shell listener on the specified port for testing (this configuration is not intended for production).
+When triggered, it spawns a reverse shell listener on the specified port for testing (⚠️ this configuration is not intended for production ⚠️).

 ### Tarpit
 Another example is ```./confs/ftp_filesystem_tarpit.py```: